A-KGeorge/dsp_ts_redis/README.md

 # dsp-ts-redis

-> **High-performance digital signal processing for TypeScript with native C++ acceleration and Redis state persistence**
+> **A high-performance DSP library with a built-in micro-framework for real-time pipelines, state persistence, and time-series signal processing.
+Powered by C++ (via N-API) and Redis for cross-session continuity — ideal for biosignals, IoT, and edge analytics.**

 A modern DSP library built for Node.js backends processing real-time biosignals, audio streams, and sensor data.
 Features native C++ filters with full state serialization to Redis, enabling seamless processing across service restarts and distributed workers.